 ⇑ Explained complex information ⇑ Reduced anxiety about change

 Auditing communications for a group of archaeologists using new technology to preserve important historical data, including suggesting improvements to keep the team’s diverse and demanding stakeholders engaged.

-⇑ Clarified key messages ⇑ Planned for the future
+⇑ Clarified key messages ⇑ Helped plan for the future

 Leading communications for a programme to improve the way an organisation supports staff who travel and work overseas.
 This included the implementation of a single travel management provider.

 Managing internal communications for a process improvement unit within a university, taking an active role as it grew from just one programme manager to a fully-staffed and in-demand office.
 (Read a case study on this work.)

 Reviewing communications for a community trust tasked with engaging residents on two new housing developments in the south east, including making a number of pragmatic recommendations for how they could do more with their limited time and resource.

 ⇑ Engaged a community ⇑ Planned pragmatic improvements